r23/MyOOS/blog/wordpress/wp-content/plugins/wp-piwik/readme.txt

 == Upgrade Notice ==

-Please update Piwik if not done yet (Piwik 1.11 or higher is recommended)!
+Please update Piwik if not done yet (Piwik 2.0 or higher is recommended)!

 == Changelog ==

+= 0.9.9.9 =
+* Update: PHP API will use namespaces (Piwik 2.x compatibility)
+* Update: Piwik URL isn't necessary to use PHP API anymore.
+* Feature: Limit cookie lifetime
+* Feature: Track visitors across all subdomains
+* Feature: Disable custom var box if necessary
+* Feature: Choose if you like to add the tracking code to your site's footer or header
+* Feature: New shortcode (post)
+* Feature: Add data-cfasync=false to script tag if necessary.
+* Feature: Add annotations on new posts, see http://linuxundich.de/webhosting/beim-veroeffentlichen-von-wordpress-posts-eine-anmerkung-in-piwik-setzen/
+* Bugfix: Do not load sparklines plugin if toolbar not shown
+* Bugfix: PHP API will work again (urlencoding removed)
+* jqPlot and jquery.sparkline updated
+* Partly refactored code

 = 0.9.9.8 =
 * Feature: Per post stats (shown at the edit post page)